-Alexandria, VA- Get ready, Alexandria!
+Alexandria, VA – Get ready, Alexandria!
 A momentous sporting event is near and will be held right in your neighborhood.
-The T.C.
-Williams Alumni Basketball Classic is set for Saturday, June 22 at T.C.
+A new date has been announced for the T.C.
+Williams Alumni Basketball Classic: Saturday, July 20 at T.C.
 Williams High School.

 “I wouldn’t miss this event for [anything] in the world,” said Eric Shorts, a standout on the ’96–’97 team.
 “I would give my left arm to be able to run the court with my T.C.
 Titans!
 Those are my brothers forever.”

 Organized by Campbell – a member of the state champion Titans in 2008 – and Michael Johnson, who oversees program development for the City’s Recreation/Community Outreach Department, the Classic will bring together three decades of Titans stars in three full-court, five-on-five games.

 “[The Classic is] a way to give back to the community, bring people together, and honor the legacy and tradition of T.C.
 Williams and being a T.C.
 Williams athlete,” Campbell said.